russellmatt66/russellmatt66.github.io/_phys/2024-08-22_idealmhd-ev.md

 \end{vmatrix} = ad - bc
 $$

+Notice that computing this requires the performance of 3 floating-point operations, so we shall say that,

+$$
+F(2) = 3
+$$

+where $F(N)$ expresses the amount of work it takes to compute the determinant of an $N\times N$ matrix. $F(2)$ is a trivial amount of work for a computer, and a straightforward task for a human with a calculator.
 The determinant of a $3\times 3$ matrix can be expressed as a sum of determinants of $2\times 2$ sub-matrices,

 $$
 det(\mathbf{A}_{3by3}) = \begin{vmatrix}